demeritcowboy/mattermost-periodic-summary/README.md

 # mattermost-periodic-summary
-Get a periodic summary of posts from a mattermost chat site.
+Get a periodic summary of posts from a mattermost chat site since the last summary.
+It will include all the channels to which you have access in one email, with posts categorized by channel.

 # INSTALLATION
 1. git clone or download.